 At equilibrium, the effect of any one solute, at a given freezing temperature or chemical potential of water, is to lower the concentration of the others by reducing the amount of ice present.
-Compatible solutes are those that can be accumulated in large concentrations with no deleterious effects (Brown, 1976).
-The interaction between ions and enzymes affects the state and activity of the enzyme, so one effect of compatible solutes is that they result in a reduction in the concentration of ionic solutes (Mazur, 1963).
-To have such an effect directly, the compatible solutes must partition into the solution in which the enzyme is found.
-It is also possible for non-permeating solutes to have an effect by vitrification, which hinders osmotic equilibrium (this is discussed below).
-The effects of permeating and non-permeating non-ionic solutes can therefore be rather different.
-Santarius and co-workers studied the effect of complex media including both salts and nonionic solutes on photosynthetic reactions in thylakoid membranes (Shakir and Santarius, 1995).
+Compatible solutes are those that can be accumulated in large concentrations with no deleterious effects (3).
+The interaction between ions and enzymes affects the state and activity of the enzyme, so one effect of compatible solutes is that they result in a reduction in the concentration of ionic solutes (51).
+To have such an effect directly, the compatible solutes must partition into, or be produced in, the solution in which the enzyme is found.
+It is also possible for nonpermeating solutes to have an effect by vitrification, which hinders osmotic equilibrium (this is discussed below).
+The effects of permeating and nonpermeating nonionic solutes can therefore be rather different.
+Shakir and Santarius studied the effect of complex media including both salts and nonionic solutes on photosynthetic reactions in thylakoid membranes (66).
 They conclude that the colligative action of penetrating cryoprotectants is the primary mechanism for protection of the photosynthetic reactions in the thylakoid.
-We do not know of any study of the effect of freezing induced stresses in the thylakoid, and the extent to which permeating solutes reduce these stresses.
+We do not know of any study of the effect of freezing-induced stresses in the thylakoid and the extent to which permeating solutes reduce these stresses.
 Shakir and Santarius also discuss possible interactions between solutes and membranes.